nmahngar/Taskify/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to NOT submit issues and enhancement requests!

 ## License